johnwangemory/playbook-ec2/README.md

 # playbook-ec2

-Ansible Playbook for provision EC2 instances with list and terminate plays.
+Ansible Playbook to provision EC2 instances with list and terminate plays.
 All the playbooks are idempotent which means it is safe to run them multiple times.

 ## Status